-xvi.
+xvii.
 Leash / Legrope Policy

 a.
 As a risk management precaution, and subject to the ISA Technical Director's approval, the ISA has a mandatory leash / legrope policy at events, due to the potential risk to other participants.
-All contestants are to use a leash / legrope while competing or practicing within the confines of the contest site and / or any area under the jurisdiction of the contest administration.
-Leashes / legropes are to be of any types that are commercially available.
+All contestants are to use a leash / legrope while competing or practicing within the confines of the contest site and / or any area under the jurisdiction of the contest xviii.
+Mechanical / Electronic Communication Devices a.
+The ISA prohibits any mechanical / electronic communication device, (including megaphones) that links a competitor in the action of competing with another party during ISA competitive events.
+Various other team officials [including the coach] may use this communication in the contest area.

-b.
+- administration.
+Leashes / legropes are to be of any types that are commercially available. - b.
 Free surfing with or without a leash is at the rider's discretion however the ISA recommends the use of a leash if there is a possible danger to third parties.